rgeraldes24/qrysm/tools/execvoting/README.md

-# exec-voting
+# execvoting

-This tool can be used to query a Qrysm node to print exec-voting information.
+This tool can be used to query a Qrysm node to print execvoting information.

 Flags:
 ```